 - most school bus related collisions happen to pupils before they get to or after they leave the bus

-For more information read the Road Safety leaflets on the Department of the Environment website:
+For more information read the Road Safety leaflets available by clicking on the link below:

 Reinforce their skills